pschaus/book_lepl1402/source/part6.rst

 Collector methods
 .................

-Another possibility for a terminal method consists in collecting the elements of the stream into a Java data structure.
+Another possibility for a terminal method consists in storing the elements of the stream into a new Java collection.
 This is the role of the ``collect()`` method that is available in the ``Stream<T>`` interface, and takes as argument an object that implements the ``Collector`` interface.

 The ``Collector`` interface represents a very generic construction that is quite complex to master.
 Fortunately, Java proposes a set of predefined, concrete implementations of the ``Collector`` interface that can be directly instantiated using the static methods of the ``java.util.stream.Collectors`` class: `<https://docs.oracle.com/javase/8/docs/api/java/util/stream/Collectors.html>`_